 Dental bridges are good tooth replacements.
 With a dental bridge, you’ll enjoy a tooth replacement that is:

 - Securely in place

 - Fully functional

 Modern dental bridges are very attractive: there are no wires or anything to give away their appearance–they look just like natural teeth.
-And dental bridges are securely attached to your natural teeth.
+Dental bridges are securely attached to your natural teeth.
 They won’t move or slip out of place.
-And because the bridge is secure, it is also fully functional.
-You can bite and chew normally–enjoy all your favorite foods.
+Since the bridge is secure, it is also fully functional.
+You can bite and chew normally to enjoy all your favorite foods.